Dyke march: San Francisco

 The first San Francisco Dyke March was held in June 1993, and is celebrated every year on the last Saturday in June.
 The march begins in Mission Dolores Park with speeches, performances, and community networking; and ends in the Castro District.
 The dyke march is informal, with marchers creating their own signs and most people showing up to participate, rather than to just watch.
 The San Francisco Dyke March has high attendance numbers.

 The streets along the march route are lined with enthusiastic spectators in support of the women.

 In the early years, the San Francisco Dyke March Committee (a small group of volunteers) never applied for nor received a permit from the city, exercising the First Amendment right to gather without permits and often changed its route to avoid the police.

 Seattle

 Seattle's dyke march occurs the Saturday before Pride and begins with a Rally at 5 pm at Seattle Central Community College, followed by the march through the streets at 7 pm.
 The rally is held outdoors, includes speakers and performers who are women identified and queer identified, and is ASL interpreted.
-Since the late 2000s, organizers have filed for a permit.
-Since about 2007, the march audience has been about 1,000 women, and the permit ensures the streets are clear for marching.
+In 2023, the march switched from a permitted march to a non-permitted one.
+Dykes on Bikes stepped up in the wanted absence of the Seattle Police Department to provide route safety, like blocking intersections for pedestrians.